 “Give me a museum and I will fill it”

 And indeed he did!!!!

-If you would rather an expert show you the pictures and explain the stories behind them, you can join one of the fabulous organized tours.
+If you would like an expert to guide you around this museum & explain the wonderful stories behind the paintings, you can join one of the fabulous organized tours.
 Press here for details.